poproar/Barnabas-Instructors-Guide/ngss/index.md

 Closing circle/debrief - Discuss the EQ of the day.
 Make sure to collect each student’s last page with their robot color and design so that it can be used for lesson 6.

+### Schoology
+#### Explain the Goal

+Introduction to 3-D Printing
+What is 3-D printing?
+Our best analogy for describing how 3-D printing is describing how it is a lot like printing on paper, except the layers of printing build up, and the printer lays the next layer on top of the current one.
+Another analogy that has been helpful is imagining that the 3-D printer is squirting out plastic just like how you write your name on a cake, except the printer lays multiple layers on top of each other.
+What is it used for?
+Engineers use 3-D printers to quickly build a 3-D object that they designed.
+With 3-D printers, you can now perform rapid prototyping in your own home.
+This saves both time and money.
+What do you send to a 3-D printer?
+Engineers create a Computer Aided Design (CAD) file and send it to a 3-D printer through the computer.
+Explain how we sent the CAD files that we created in the previous lesson to print their one-of-a-kind robot
+Draw and explain the parts of a 3-D printer.
+CAD File: the design file that is created on the computer.
+This is the "blueprint" of your 3-D object.
+We are printing a robot in our class.
+It could also be almost any other object, like a keychain, iphone case, cup, etc.
+PC: The computer that is used to send the CAD file to the 3-D printer.
+The PC must have 3-D printing software installed on it to talk to our 3-D printer.
+Plastic: Plastic (or filament) is used by the 3-D printer to create the object.
+Cartridge: This is where the plastic (or filament) is held.
+Extruder: used to extrude (or release) hot plastic.
+It is also where the plastic is heated up so that it can come out of the little nozzle.
+Platform: where the object is printed.
+Show them the 3-D printer.
+Sample questions: How many motors are there in the 3-D printer.
+What do you think they all do?
+Can you point out all the components?
+#### 3-D printing demo
+Print a small file so that the kids can see the 3-D printer in action!

 ## Worksheet 5 – 3-D PRINTING & DESIGN
 > OVERVIEW: We will enter the world of 3-D printing!